Expertise for High-Risk Pregnancies

 For mothers who might not be able to carry a baby for the full nine months, and for those who need in-hospital care for other reasons, the experienced staff at the Center For Women has created a specialized nursing unit, called Antepartum Care. (“Ante” means before; “partum” refers to birth.)
 The dedicated healthcare team here includes a physician who specializes in maternal-fetal medicine, or care for mother and unborn child.
 Also on the team are the mom’s primary care OB/GYN and a neonatologist, or specialist in caring for newborns.
 These experienced physicians work closely with our dedicated nursing staff to provide close observation and specialized care.

-In the 12-bed Antepartum Care Unit, we care for pregnant women with:
+In the 12-bed Antepartum Care Unit, located at Spartanburg Medical Center, and the Family Birthing Center, located at Spartanburg Medical Center – Mary Black Campus, we care for pregnant women with: